-The bracketed term in Eq.~\eqref{eq:psyn} can be rewritten using quantities measured in the comoving frame of the magnetic field lines, written \Rco, in which the ideal component of the electric field (i.e., transverse to the local magnetic field) vanishes.
+The bracketed term in Eq.~\eqref{eq:psyn} can be rewritten using quantities measured in the comoving frame of the magnetic-field lines, written \Rco, in which the ideal component of the electric field (i.e., transverse to the local magnetic field) vanishes.
 This frame drifts at a normalized velocity $\boldsymbol{\beta_E} \equiv \,\mathbf{E}\times \mathbf{B}/B^2$ relative to the laboratory frame.
-It exists and is well-defined for ideal electric fields, meaning $E^2-B^2<0$ and $\mathbf{E} \cdot \mathbf{B} = 0$.
-It remains well-defined in the presence of a parallel (to $\mathbf B$) component of the electric field, provided $E^2-B^2<0$.
+It exists and is well defined for ideal electric fields, meaning $E^2-B^2<0$ and $\mathbf{E} \cdot \mathbf{B} = 0$.
+It remains well defined in the presence of a parallel (to $\mathbf B$) component of the electric field, provided $E^2-B^2<0$.
 Quantities measured in the comoving frame \Rco\ are indicated with prime symbols.

 For ideal electric fields (without parallel components), noting that $\gamma^2 [(\mathbf{E} +\boldsymbol{\beta}\times\mathbf{B})^2 - (\boldsymbol{\beta}\cdot\mathbf{E} )^2 ]$ is a Lorentz invariant, one finds